 Pound for pound, my blog posts are more direct, assured, and yes, dogmatic, compared with how I speak face to face.
 The adjective one friend has used is “pontifical.”
 I trust that I am not one whose letters are weighty and strong, but whose presence is weak; rather, the blogging medium requires sharper argumentation.

 Why the bolder style?
 First, in my blogs I write only on themes which appeal to me for some reason, typically because I have a firm opinion on them or because no-one is saying what needs to be said.
 Why bother to write that “I’m 55%-45% on this issue” or just to chime in to say “I agree with so-and-so”?
-My motive here is not unmixed: I want readers, and crowds will not flock to my site, unless I have something to say and the desire to express it well and colorfully.
+My motive here is not unmixed: I want to attract readers, and crowds will not flock to my site, unless I have something to say and the desire to express it well and colorfully.

 Second, I have had plenty of time to think, write, and ask others for their thoughts before I publish.
 I maintain an “Ideas” file, so that the majority of my posts have been “simmering” on the back burner for months or even years.
 Some essays are adapted from books I have written.
 What’s more, none of my posts in their current edition are the same as when they first went out.
 I usually update them as soon as I get feedback, typically to clarify a point here or to anticipate an objection there.